SokratisMourselas/ML-Part2/README.md

 The aim of the algorithm is to create a machine learning model to perform a sentiment analysis on IMDb reviews.
 The classification is either a review being positive (1) or negative (0).
 The three features that will be used are:
 1. Word frequency
-2. Phrases built with two words frequency (ngrams)
+2. Frequency of phrases built with two words (ngrams)
 3. Word count of text

 # Comments